Rangers vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have compiled a 24-11 record in games they were listed as the moneyline favorite (winning 68.6% of those games).
+- The Rangers are 24-12 in games they were favored on the moneyline (winning 66.7% of those games).

-- In games it has played as moneyline favorites with odds of -160 or shorter, Texas has a 16-4 record (winning 80% of its games).
+- Texas has a record of 20-7 when it has played as moneyline favorites with odds of -140 or shorter (74.1% winning percentage).

-- Based on this matchup's moneyline, the Rangers' implied win probability is 61.5%.
+- Based on this contest's moneyline, the Rangers have an implied win probability of 58.3%.

-- Texas has had an over/under set by bookmakers 63 times, and have combined with opponents to go over the total in 37 of those games (37-24-2).
+- Texas has combined with opponents to hit the over on the total 38 times this season for a 38-24-2 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!